-Kubrick, who was not only fascinated by cinema and the deeper workings of the industry, considered himself to be a true cinephile and studied the work of his colleagues with a feverish desire.
-While he rarely commented on some of favourite films and directors, a master list of 93 films which he considered to be the greatest was curated through a number of reliable sources.
+Kubrick, who was not only fascinated by cinema and the deeper workings of the industry, also considered himself to be a true cinephile and studied the work of his colleagues with a feverish desire.
+While he rarely commented on some of his favourite films and directors, a master list of 93 movies which he considered to be the greatest was curated through a number of reliable sources.

 “Highest of all I would rate Max Ophuls, who for me possessed every possible quality,” Kubrick once said in an interview with Cahiers du cinéma in 1957.
 “He has an exceptional flair for sniffing out good subjects, and he got the most out of them.
 He was also a marvellous director of actors.”

-It comes as little surprise, then, that a list of Kubrick’s favourite films is comprised of two selection from Federico Fellini and three from Ingmar Bergman.
-The interesting inclusions, however, includes numerous works from the likes of Woody Allen, Steven Spielberg, David Lynch and more.
+It comes as little surprise, then, that a list of Kubrick’s favourite films is comprised of two selections from Federico Fellini and three from Ingmar Bergman.
+The interesting inclusions, however, features numerous works from the likes of Woody Allen, Steven Spielberg, David Lynch and more.